Alphons Kannanthanam

-He is the second BJP Central Minister from Kerala after O. Rajagopal.
 Alphons Kannanthanam belongs to the 1979 batch of the Indian Administrative Service (I.A.S.), Kerala cadre.
 He served as Commissioner of the Delhi Development Authority.

-Alphons was born in Manimala, Kottayam district, Kerala, India, and was a Left Democratic Front supported independent Member of the Legislative Assembly for Kanjirappally constituency in Kottayam district, Kerala from 2006 to 2011.
-He joined the Bharatiya Janata Party in 2011.
-He is also the first ever BJP Central Minister from Pathanamthitta (Lok Sabha constituency).
+He joined the Bharatiya Janata Party in 2012.
+Before that, he was a member of Communist Party of India (Marxist) and served as an MLA in Government of Kerala representing that party.

 Early life and education

 Alphons was born in Manimala, Kottayam District, to K. V Joseph & Brijith Joseph.
 His father was a World War II veteran who became a school teacher after the war.
 His parents had nine children; they adopted two more from the orphanage.

 Alphons received his early education in Malayalam medium village schools near his place of birth.
 He passed SSLC with 42% marks.
 He completed his Master's in Economics and was one of the toppers of the Civil Services Examination in the year 1979.
 He also completed his LLB while he was the Commissioner for Delhi Development Authority DDA.